-The plot, as you might expect, is pretty simple.
+The plot of Fifty Shades of Grey, as you might expect, is pretty simple.
 Geeky college bookworm Anastasia Steele (how’s that for an unlikely, fanfiction-esque name) meets wealthy businessman Christian Grey as a result of someone else getting a bad head cold.
-They both immediately come over all unnecessary, and through a series of almost comedically awful chance encounters they reveal their respective dark sexual secrets.
+They both immediately come over all unnecessary, and through a series of almost comically awful chance encounters, they reveal their respective dark sexual secrets.

 Cue a bestseller frenzy, shocked looks from all sides, and a lot of laughs to be had by looking through #fiftyshadesfail on Twitter.

 I’m not the first person to do this; not by a long shot.
-Snarky reviews of this book from feminist and kink-positive perspectives are ten a penny.
+Snarky reviews of Fifty Shades of Grey from feminist and kink-positive perspectives are ten a penny.

-Most of them say something like this from The Guardian

-“It really is about a domestic violence perpetrator, taking someone who is less powerful, inexperienced, not entirely confident about the area of life she is being led into, and then spinning her a yarn.
+Most of them say something like this from The Guardian: “It really is about a domestic violence perpetrator, taking someone who is less powerful, inexperienced, not entirely confident about the area of life she is being led into, and then spinning her a yarn.
 Then he starts doing absolutely horrific sexual things to her.
 He gradually moves her boundaries, normalising the violence against her.
 It's the whole mythology that women want to be hurt.”

 So that, of course, is what I expected to read in the book.
-I thought it would happen slowly, dangerously; I thought he’d lose control of himself and hit her and she’d hate it and he’d apologise and she’d forgive him and he’d do it again.
+I thought it would happen slowly, dangerously.
+I thought he’d lose control of himself and hit her and she’d hate it and he’d apologise and she’d forgive him and he’d do it again.
 I thought he’d blow hot and cold, never certain, always calculated.
 Much to my eternal surprise, that isn't actually what I found.

 Here, if you haven’t read it yourself, is Christian’s actual take on kink and consent: